Two of the most common questions on YouTube’s help forum are

 6.8 Same description in multiple videos: Possible misunderstanding

 As the video description should describe the video, having the same description in multiple videos can lead YouTube to conclude that you are spammily uploading near identical videos.
 This sometimes happens when people use the same description for a long series of videos in order to save time.

 6.9 No or minimal description: Possible misunderstanding

 One of the purposes of the description is to put your video in context–to tell someone reviewing your video what it is about.
 If the description field is left empty, someone reviewing your video doesn’t have that context.
 For example, a video of you trying on shoes as part of a haul video could be be reported as a foot fetish video.
 When the YouTube reviewers take a look, and there is nothing in the description to provide any context, they may decide the report is correct and take the video down.

 This problem can occur if you are trying too hard to attract views.
 For example, if you make an educational video about breastfeeding and include things like “hot moms”, “sexy” and “big t***” in the description and tags, you are clearly presenting the video as a kind of fetish video and not at all as an educational video.
 As previously mentioned, one purpose of the metadata is to put the video into context for anyone reviewing.

 Links are fine, provided they relate in some way to the video (and are not referral links or affiliate links).

-7. Attracting Views: Issues with Thumbnails
+7. Attracting Views: Thumbnails